peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### toString
     public String toString()
 Returns this CBOR object in string form.
-The format is intended to be human-readable, not machine-readable, and the format may change at any time.
+The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.

 **Overrides:**